Covid-19: Protecting our visitors, staff and donkeys

 Will I still be able to see the donkeys when I visit?

-Yes, although some outdoor areas will be closed to the public in order to ensure staff can continue to care for the donkeys.
-Please do not feed the donkeys; their diets are carefully managed by our staff to ensure they receive the appropriate food.
+Yes, all the walkways around the sanctuary will be open providing plenty of opportunities to interact with the resident donkeys.
+Please DO NOT feed the donkeys, their diets are carefully managed by our staff to make sure they receive the appropriate food.

 What are you doing to keep staff and visitors safe?

-We have introduced a number of new hand hygiene stations/sanitiser points.
-Our staff will be wearing appropriate personal protective equipment.
+We have introduced a number of new hand hygiene stations / sanitiser points.
+Our staff will be wearing appropriate PPE.

-Tables in The Kitchen and picnic benches have been reconfigured to ensure distance between seated parties.
+Tables in The Kitchen and picnic benches have been arranged to make sure distance between seated parties and are limited to 6 people.
 Please do not move tables or share tables with anyone not in your group.

 We have introduced enhanced cleaning procedures throughout the day, which seek to disinfect high frequency touch points.